initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 ![Image of item creation](images/item.png "Image of item creation")

+## Preprocessing

-### In this case, we must also create preprocessing.
+In this case, we must also create preprocessing.

 |  Name       | Parameters              |
 | ----------- | ----------- | ----------- |